marhoy/nrk-download/README.md

 You need an installation of Python 3.
 If you haven't already got that, download the latest version for your operating system from [python.org](https://www.python.org).
 You could also consider using the [Anaconda](https://www.continuum.io/downloads) Python distribution.
-It can be installed without Administrator (or root) privileges.
+It can be installed without root (Administrator) privileges, and contains a lot of useful packages.

-In addition to the standard packages that are distributed with Python, you need:
+In addition to the standard packages that are typically distributed with Python, you need:
  - [requests](http://docs.python-requests.org/en/master/) (used for connecting to nrk.no and downloading program information)
- - [tqdm](https://pypi.python.org/pypi/tqdm) (used to create a progress bar when downloading)
+ - [tqdm](https://pypi.python.org/pypi/tqdm) (used to create a progress bar when downloading video)

 If you are using the Anaconda Python distribution, these packages can be installed with:
 `conda install requests tqdm`
 Otherwise, they can be installed with
 `pip install requests tqdm`

-### ffmpeg
+### FFmpeg
 The videos and subtitles are downloaded using [FFpeg](https://ffmpeg.org/).